gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 ### Change the default SSL certificate location

-If your hostname is `gitlab.example.com`, Omnibus GitLab looks for a private key called `/etc/gitlab/ssl/gitlab.example.com.key` and a public certificate called `/etc/gitlab/ssl/gitlab.example.com.crt` by default.
+If your hostname is `gitlab.example.com`, a Linux package installation looks for a private key called `/etc/gitlab/ssl/gitlab.example.com.key` and a public certificate called `/etc/gitlab/ssl/gitlab.example.com.crt` by default.